Brown v. Board litigants, family mark anniversary as Biden decries ongoing school inequality

 Biden on Thursday met with multiple plaintiffs and family members from Brown v.
 Board and the cases combined under it, including John Stokes, a plaintiff in a Virginia case consolidated with Brown; Cheryl Brown Henderson, daughter of lead plaintiff Oliver Brown; Nathaniel Briggs, son of plaintiff Harry Briggs Jr.; and NAACP president Derrick Johnson.
 The meeting was closed to the press.

 Cases consolidated with Brown include Briggs v.
-Elliott, from South Carolina; Bolling v.
+Elliott, from South Carolina, which was actually the first of the five cases filed to challenge segregation; Bolling v.
 Sharpe, from Washington, D.C.; Davis v.
 County School Board of Prince Edward, from Virginia; and Gebhart v.
 Belton, from Delaware.

 Cabinet members mark anniversary